talum/talum.github.io/source/_posts/2015-11-18-using-github-omniauth-login-with-scopes-to-access-the-github-api.markdown

 connection.put("https://api.github.com/user/following/#{username}?access_token=#{auth_token}")
 ```

- which worked, but since GitHub prefers the "cleaner approach" of the Authorization header, I did some research on how to format such a request using HTTParty.
+Above, I passed in another user's username and my own auth_token, which worked, but since GitHub prefers the "cleaner approach" of the Authorization header, I did some research on how to format such a request using HTTParty.

-The result is something that looks a little like this, assuming you have a module called Adapters, which has a class called GithubConnection and includes HTTParty.
+The result is something that looks a little like this, assuming you're using HTTParty.
 I formatted the hash on separate lines just to make it easier on my eyes.
+For PUT requests, GitHub requires you to pass along a `User-Agent` and set the `Content-Length` to zero.
+The empty hash that the `body` key points to accomplishes the latter.

 ```ruby
  options = {